Goal 15: Life on Land

 UNESCO Chair

-Liette Vasseur, professor at Brock University and UNESCO Chair, had her agenda for Community Sustainability: From Local to Global renewed for the next four years.
+Liette Vasseur, professor at Brock University and UNESCO Chair, had her agenda for Community Sustainability: From Local to Global renewed for the next four years, until the end of 2026.
 She continues to encourage sustainability science in practice that works to transform research into practical society applications.

 Initiatives in the Niagara Region